 You’d truly have to be living under a rock — or, to put it lightly, pretty backwards in your thinking — not to recognize the extreme importance of diversity in today’s world.
+And you don’t need a history degree to recognize that people haven’t always been exactly gracious toward those who have differences from them in terms of backgrounds, life experiences and identities.

-While diversity may feel a bit like a modern buzzword to some, it certainly isn’t a new concept; in theory, it predates civilization.
-In practice, however, the evolution of diversity — and, more specifically, the support around and emphasis placed on it — is a much more recent development.
-You don’t need a history degree to recognize that people haven’t always been exactly gracious toward those who have differences from them in terms of backgrounds, life experiences, and identities.
 Racial discrimination in the U.S., just as one example, wasn’t officially made illegal until 1964, and the recent Black Lives Matter movement testifies to how very far we still are from a post-racial world.
 Recent years have been full of both high-highs and low-lows for diversity — for every LGBTQ Supreme Court win, there’s a Charlottesville just around the corner, it seems.
 And that’s just the United States we’re speaking about; diversity has far less of a foothold in other locations across the globe.

-So, when it comes to diversity and inclusion in the most modern sense, what progress have we made and what work still awaits us?
+When it comes to diversity and inclusion in the most modern sense, what progress have we made and what work still awaits us?
 We’ll take a look at this, as well as breaking down the different areas of diversity, below.

 The definition of diversity, according to Merriam-Webster, is “the condition of having or being composed of differing elements; variety; especially the inclusion of different types of people (such as people of different races or cultures) in a group or organization.”